A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Background and problem formulation

 \subsection{From diffusion processes to the posterior distribution}

-The analysis of this paper relies on a connection between the posterior distribution and a particular stochastic differential equation (SDE).
-Accordingly, we begin by introducing some background on Langevin processes.
-For a parameter $\beta > 0$, consider an SDE of the form
+The analysis of this paper relies on a well-known connection between the posterior distribution and a particular stochastic differential equation (SDE) known as the Langevin diffusion.
+For a parameter $\beta > 0$, the Langevin diffusion can be written as

-where $(B_t, t \geq 0)$ is a standard $\usedim$-dimensional Brownian motion~\cite{MR1725357}, and the potential function $U: \real^\usedim \rightarrow \real$ is assumed to satisfy the regularity conditions: (a) its gradient $\nabla U$ is locally Lipschitz, and (b) its gradient satisfies the inequality